-Fay Fahrenheit is an autistic youtuber who writes and makes videos about social justice issues, animal rights, autism rights, neurodiversity, videogames, and more.
+Fay Fahrenheit is an autistic youtuber who writes articles and makes videos about social justice issues, animal rights, autism rights, neurodiversity, video games, pop culture, representation, LGBTQA issues and more.

 Heather Truett is a mom to teen boys, a full-time college student, and a slightly heretical pastor’s wife.
 She publishes poetry, fiction, and essays.

 I am a neurodivergent interfaith minister and student pastor in seminary.
 I’m a nonbinary and queer homeschool parent with two neurodivergent kids.
 I spent my time preaching, writing, teaching and building community wherever I can.

 If you like my work, please support the caffeine that keeps me going at https://www.buymeacoffee.com/WgRfzvp

 Hello, I’m Jaime A. Heidel, The Articulate Autistic.
 I was diagnosed on the autism spectrum in 2015, at the age of 35.
 In addition to being on the spectrum, I also have OCD and PTSD.
 I am VERY grateful that the Aspergian team invited me to join this amazing group of neurodiverse people from all walks of life.
 In addition to writing, I also have a YouTube video series called “Why Autistic People Do That”, so feel free to check it out!
 Also, I’m a member of the LGBTQ+ community, and I identify as a queer femme.